yaqwsx/KiKit/doc/panelization.md

 #### `tab`
 ```
-tab(self, origin, direction, width, partitionLine=None, maxHeight=50000000)
+tab(self, origin, direction, width, partitionLine=None, maxHeight=50000000,
+    fillet=0)
 ```
 Create a tab for the substrate.
 The tab starts at the specified origin (2D point) and tries to penetrate existing substrate in direction (a 2D vector).
 The tab is constructed with given width.
 If the substrate is not penetrated within maxHeight, exception is raised.

-When partitionLine is specified, tha tab is extended to the opposite side - limited by the partition line.
-Note that if tab cannot span towards the partition line, then the the tab is not created - it returns a tuple (None, None).
+When partitionLine is specified, the tab is extended to the opposite side - limited by the partition line.
+Note that if tab cannot span towards the partition line, then the tab is not created - it returns a tuple (None, None).

+If a fillet is specified, it allows you to add fillet to the tab of specified radius.

 Returns a pair tab and cut outline.
 Add the tab it via union - batch adding of geometry is more efficient.